SaltwaterC/PasswordHash2/README.md

 PasswordHash2::hash('password', 'bcrypt', 8);

-> you may specify the cost parameter as well.
+> You may specify the cost parameter as well.
 The cost parameter
 > defaults to 8 for bcrypt.
 For bcrypt, the cost parameter is
 > truncated to the nearest limit of 4 and 31.
 The SHA2 method
 > truncates the value to nearest limit of 1000 and 999999999.

 PasswordHash2::check($hash, $password);

-> returns bool.
+> Returns bool.

 php test.php

-> test script, added for convenience.
+> Test script, added for convenience.
 Yells at you if you don't have
 > the system requirements.